the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-organisation.md

 You can read an adapted version of their blog post along with other ideas for virtual events in the {ref}`guidebook by Center for Scientific Collaboration and Community Engagement <CSCCE2020virtual>`

-If you organise or host a coworking call in your community, you are welcome to highlight them here by creating a [pull request](https://github.com/alan-turing-institute/the-turing-way/pulls) on the GitHub repository.
+If you organise or host a coworking call in your community, you are welcome to highlight them in this chapter by creating a [pull request](https://github.com/alan-turing-institute/the-turing-way/pulls) on the GitHub repository (see [contributing guidelines](https://github.com/alan-turing-institute/the-turing-way/blob/master/CONTRIBUTING.md) for details).